brandonelderveil/shadowscribe/README.md

 ## Known Attack Vectors & Pitfalls

-- **Weak passphrases** � PBKDF2 makes brute force slower but not impossible; short or reused phrases collapse security.
+- **Weak passphrases** PBKDF2 makes brute force slower but not impossible; short or reused phrases collapse security.
-- **Compromised host** � Root access to the server or reverse proxy allows JS injection, traffic logging, or key theft.
+- **Compromised host** Root access to the server or reverse proxy allows JS injection, traffic logging, or key theft.
-- **Endpoint compromise** � Malicious extensions, keyloggers, or XSS can steal passphrases and plaintext.
+- **Endpoint compromise** Malicious extensions, keyloggers, or XSS can steal passphrases and plaintext.
-- **Timing & traffic analysis** � Adversaries observing both ends of your VPN/Tor circuit can correlate packet timing to deanonymize.
+- **Timing & traffic analysis** Adversaries observing both ends of your VPN/Tor circuit can correlate packet timing to deanonymize.
-- **Replay/flooding** � The broker forwards whatever it receives; no anti-replay counters or rate limits exist.
+- **Replay/flooding** The broker forwards whatever it receives; no anti-replay counters or rate limits exist.
-- **Stylometry/PII leakage** � Even with strong crypto, messages themselves can betray identity.
+- **Stylometry/PII leakage** Even with strong crypto, messages themselves can betray identity.
-- **MITM of TLS** � Accepting forged certificates or running with `ALLOW_INSECURE` lets an attacker intercept phrases.
+- **MITM of TLS** Accepting forged certificates or running with `ALLOW_INSECURE` lets an attacker intercept phrases.

 ## Hardening Ideas for Hosts

 - Run behind a hardened reverse proxy with strict TLS configs (modern cipher suites, ALPN enforcement, HTTP/2 disabled if unnecessary).
-- Terminate TLS with real certificates (ACME/Let�s Encrypt) and pin fingerprints at the proxy; keep auto-generated dev certs strictly local.
+- Terminate TLS with real certificates (ACME/Let s Encrypt) and pin fingerprints at the proxy; keep auto-generated dev certs strictly local.
 - Deploy on minimal OS images, apply updates, enable SELinux/AppArmor, and run the Node process under a constrained user.
 - Isolate the broker (containers/VMs), add seccomp profiles, and restrict outbound network egress.
 - Store secrets (TLS keys, future room metadata) in a dedicated vault or HSM; avoid flat files on disk.